-In 2020, Josh associated with the Evans & Dixon Law Firm.
-Gary joined Josh at Evans & Dixon as Of Counsel, as the two of them wanted to continue on as a team.
-Gary and Janet have been married for 50 years.
+Gary and Janet have been married for 54 years.
 They are very proud of their son.
 Gary believes that whatever he has achieved in his life has been been due to being Janet’s husband and Josh’s dad.

 “Somewhere on the road between “no way” and “it ain’t gonna happen” lies the mediator’s home place.”
 Anonymous

 “Judge Oxenhandler’s impeccable reputation as an intelligent, fair and thorough judge is probably why the Missouri Supreme Court chose him…”